rohany/rohany.github.io/src/content/home.md

 # Teaching

-At Carnegie Mellon, I was a teaching assistant for [Principles of Functional Programming](http://www.cs.cmu.edu/~15150/), and a multiple time head teaching assistant for
+At Carnegie Mellon, I served as a teaching assistant for [Principles of Functional Programming](http://www.cs.cmu.edu/~15150/), and a multiple time head teaching assistant for
 [Parallel and Sequential Algorithms and Data Structures](https://www.cs.cmu.edu/~15210/).

-Additionally, I contributed to the starting and development of the [Diderot](http://www.umut-acar.org/diderot) project, a new educational platform developed at Carnegie Mellon that is used by over 500 students daily.
+Additionally, I contributed to the starting and development of the [Diderot](http://www.umut-acar.org/diderot) project, a new educational platform developed at Carnegie Mellon that is used by over 500 students and faculty daily.
-I develop and manage the cloud infrastructure for the project.
+I develop and manage the cloud infrastructure for the project on an ongoing basis.

 # News

+* **June 2019:** I will present a talk on our paper "Brief Announcement: A Parallel Algorithm for Subgraph Isomorphism" at SPAA '19 in Pheonix, Arizona.

-* **May 2019:** I started working as a software engineering intern at Cockroach Labs.
+* **May 2019:** I began working as a software engineering intern at Cockroach Labs.

 * **May 2019:** I completed my undergraduate at Carnegie Mellon University.